The Tiger, the Brahmin and the Jackal: Plot

-A holy man passes a tiger in a trap.
+A Brahmin (a member of the priesthood class) passes a tiger in a trap.
 The tiger pleads for his release, promising not to eat the Brahmin.
 The Brahmin sets him free but no sooner is the tiger out of the cage then he says he is going to eat the Brahmin, going back on his promise.
 The Brahmin is horrified and tells the tiger how unjust he is.
 They agree to ask the first three things they encounter to judge between them.
 The first thing they encounter is a tree, who, having suffered at the hands of humans, answers that the tiger should eat the Brahmin.
 Next a buffalo, exploited and mistreated by humans, agrees it is only just that the Brahmin should be eaten.
 Finally they meet a jackal who, sympathetic to the Brahmin's plight, at first feigns incomprehension of what has happened and asks to see the trap.
 Once there he claims he still doesn't understand.
 The tiger gets back in the trap to demonstrate and the jackal quickly shuts him in, suggesting to the Brahmin that they leave matters thus.